GTBitsOfGood/umi-feeds-backend/README.md

 To fully utilize the power of TypeScript, you will have to [learn its type system](https://learnxinyminutes.com/docs/typescript/).
 Use [this](https://github.com/typescript-cheatsheets/react-typescript-cheatsheet/blob/master/README.md#section-2-getting-started) as a cheat sheet for using TypeScript with React.

 While you are encouraged to use TypeScript, you **don't** have to.
 Our codebase can be a mix of both TypeScript and JavaScript.

-## Migrations

-TODO: Add a note about migrations, why we are using them, and how to create and run them.

 ## License